 What was the act in question?
 What was the thing that I put on the table that was so daunting that only one man out of three felt he could rise to the occasion?
 Better question: What was the thing that made two partners rethink sleeping with this adorable, sassy redhead?
 Sex during my period.
 (Get some background on menstruation and its fascinating, wacky and sometimes downright scary history in "Flow: The Cultural History of Menstruation.")

 The Great Debate

-After all, the products sold to women for their periods are called "feminine hygiene products" - because it's so dirty!
-Those products emphasize discretion and secrecy and weird blue liquid - because heaven forbid we even imply that there's blood coming out of there.
-(Check out the great spoof about the advertising around feminine hygiene in the YouTube spoof below.)
+After all, the products sold for their periods are called "feminine hygiene products" - because it's so dirty!
+Those products emphasize discretion and secrecy and their advertisements often feature weird blue liquid - because heaven forbid we even imply that there's blood coming out of there.

 - A shorter period: Orgasm can trigger uterine contractions, which increases your flow post-sex, leading to a shorter period.
 Woohoo!